openzim/warc2zim/README.md

   - servers do not mix multiple ports with two different resources at same hostname and path.
 E.g. if `http://www.acme.com:80/resource1` and `http://www.acme.com:8080/resource1` both exist AND lead to different resources, the scraper will include in the ZIM only the first resource fetched and silently ignore all other resources in conflict
   - corollary: servers do not mix HTTP and HTTPS with two different resources at same hostname and path.
 E.g. if `http://www.acme.com/resource1` and `https://www.acme.com/resource1` both exist AND lead to different resources, the scraper will include in the ZIM only the first resource fetched and silently ignore all other resources in conflict
 - Scraper does not store HTTP response headers: these headers are not stored inside the ZIM / not replayed ; any website requiring these will be broken
+  - Files with a `Content-Disposition: attachment` response header are expected to be automatically saved by the browser.
+This does not happen for now (see https://github.com/openzim/warc2zim/issues/288).
 - Scraper does not take into account HTTP request headers: if different request header values leads to two different page / resource, scraper is ignoring this information
 - User-Agent: corollary of the point above on HTTP request headers, scraper supposes a single User-Agent has been used to create the WARC files ; if the website is providing different content based on the User-Agent, only one will be used
 - HTTP return codes have known limitations: